OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 ---
 layout: post
-title: Full-time developer position opening at Université Paris-Sud for Fall 2015
+title: Full-time developer position opening at Université Paris-Sud for Fall 2015 (filled)
 ---

 This is an announcement for a full-time developer ([Ingénieur de